NABEEL-AHMED-JAMIL/Book_Project/README.md

 the console is very important in the ng2 project it tell the error if have in project

 More Detail can be found at https://github.com/angular/quickstart.

+This project is simple base on CRUD web applicatoin in whitch we used Spring mvc and jpa to handle the operation.
+In this project we can add new book , delete book , retrived all book , find the book accroding, update the book and also have the admin to add the new inventory into the system.